epirus-io/epirus.github.io/docs/faqs.md

 ??? info "Are you hiring?"
     Please head to our [jobs portal](https://web3labs.workable.com/) for current listings.

+??? info "How can I manage users credentials in Epirus on AWS?"
+    On the host, you can use the `passwd` command to add or update user credentials.

+    ```
+    $ sudo epirus passwd <username>
+    New password: <enter password>
+    Re-type new password: <re-enter password>
+    Updating password for user <username>
+    ```

 ??? warning "Unable to create instance on Azure - the template deployment is not valid"
     ![Azure creation error](img/azure_create_error.png)

     ```
     The template deployment 'blk-technologies.azure-blockchain-explorer-templa-20190701100047' is not valid according to the validation procedure.
 The tracking id is '494a6331-33c6-4c13-8871-359117dfa70b'.
 See inner errors for details.
 Please see https://aka.ms/arm-deploy for usage details.
     ```